tvsnarayana/AzureDevTestDeploy/demo/demo250_automated_deployment/readme.md

 # Objectives

-1. Demonstrate how we can use Jenkins to do continuous integrationt testing
+1. Demonstrate how we can use Jenkins for continuous integration
+2. Demonstrate how we can use Jenkings for Continuous Delivey

 ---